-Mexico’s Lopez Obrador to ask Biden for help with coronavirus vaccines in virtual summit
+Mexico’s López Obrador to ask Biden for help with coronavirus vaccines in virtual summit

 Mexico has suffered one of the world’s largest coronavirus outbreaks.
 The country says more than 185,000 people have died after testing positive for the virus, but the total number of deaths attributable to the pandemic could be twice that number.

-Mexico’s coronavirus czar, Hugo Lopez-Gatell, has been hospitalized in recent days after developing covid-19.
+Hugo Lopez-Gatell, Mexico’s coronavirus czar, has been hospitalized in recent days after developing covid-19.

 López Obrador said he would also discuss with Biden his idea for an ambitious work visa program that he said would reduce illegal migration while satisfying the demands of the U.S. labor market.